-Priyanka Ashok Chopra is not only good gorgeous, like an Indian goddess.
-She must also, like some of them, be multi-handed.
-After all, she manages to do so much that all friends can't stop being amazed.
-Judge for yourself: she is a model, film actress, goodwill ambassador of Unicef, founder of a charitable foundation that helps girls from poor Indian families get an education, owner of a production company, one of the most influential people on the planet according to TIME magazine.
-In addition to participating in filming and charity projects, she records electro-dance singles, writes socio-political articles for The Guardian and The New York Times, since 2018 she has been investing in new technologies.
+Priyanka Ashok Chopra is not only gorgeous like Indian goddesses.
+Perhaps, she might also be multi-handed like some of them.
+After all, people around her are amazed by how much she manages to do.
+Judge for yourself: she is a model, film actress, goodwill ambassador of UNICEF, founder of a charitable foundation that helps girls from poor Indian families get an education, owner of a production company, and one of the most influential people on the planet according to TIME magazine.
+In addition to participating in filming and charity projects, she records electro-dance singles, and writes socio-political articles for The Guardian and The New York Times, since 2018 she has been investing in new technologies.
 In a word, this woman breaks down all stereotypes about Indian immigrants!
-How she manages that we'll learn from an exclusive interview with Priyanka Chopra to NARGIS magazine.
+How she manages all of that, we will learn from an exclusive interview with Priyanka Chopra to NARGIS magazine.

 As a working immigrant, how do you evaluate the current migration situation in the world?

 I remain an Indian citizen.
 But I really spend a lot of time in America, for which I have great love, although for some it can be quite scary to live in a foreign land.
 There's a lot of uncertainty here in the last years.
 But I hope that we can overcome this.

 It seems like Europe is not doing very well with the influx of immigrants.
 How do you see the further development of the situation?

 I'm not sure about this, but I think since people are fleeing to Europe, there are probably reasons for this.
 Who knows what they have experienced and seen!
 Europe, and the whole world, must help these people, do everything possible for them.

 Tell us about your collaboration with UNICEF.
 You started working for this organization as a volunteer in 2006.
 What was your activity then and what is it now?